Black Friday Deals with Eden. Unlock the New You, Today!

 The starting dose is generally 2.5 mg, as prescribed by a licensed healthcare provider.
 This amount may allow the body time to adjust and minimize side effects to semaglutide.

-However, though changes may be occuring, you might not see any notable changes in your weight.
+However, though changes may be occurring, you might not see any notable changes in your weight.
 Some may even still feel hunger or may have food cravings at this stage as it may take time for the body to manage blood glucose levels and slow gastric emptying.

 After successfully completing the initial phase, which is usually 4 weeks, your licensed healthcare provider may increase the dosage to 5 mg.
 Generally, this dosage has been shown to be even more effective in weight loss compared to 2.5 mg, with some studies showing an additional 5-10% decrease in body weight.